AlexRogalskiy/hadoop2/README.md

 * we sell products
 * products are grouped by category
-* each sell is materialized through a bill paid by a client We will compute statistics about sales and customers
+* each sell is materialized through a bill paid by a client

+We will compute statistics about sales and customers.

 ![UML class diagram](/labs/store-domain/domain.png?raw=true)